Morthor/url_router/README.md

 ## Uninstallation

 To uninstall URL Router:
-1. Run the uninstaller: `%ProgramFiles%\UrlRouter\uninstall.ps1` as Administrator
-2. Or manually remove from Settings → Apps → Default apps
+1. Go to Settings → Apps → Installed apps
+2. Find "URL Router" and click "Uninstall"
+3. Or use the uninstaller from the Start Menu

 ## Project Structure